 The Sociology Department at the UO is the oldest sociology program in the United States west of the Mississippi River.
 For more than two decades sociology was taught in a department containing several other social science disciplines.
 Indeed, the first sociology class appeared in the 1894-95 university Catalog as a course for students majoring in Economics, History, and Public Law.
 This was one year after the first department of sociology was established at the University of Chicago.

 In 1919, a separate School of Sociology was created, and in 1930, the present Department of Sociology came into being.
 Following World War II, the department, along with the university as a whole, expanded rapidly.
 Before World War II the department had a master’s program from which a handful of students had graduated.
 Between 1947 and 1970, the department faculty quintupled in number.
 A Ph.D. program was instituted in 1951, and the first degree was awarded three years later.
-By 2001 the department had awarded 230 Ph.D. degrees.
+By 2001 the department had awarded 230 Ph.D. degrees, and that number is now well over 300.